yukikitayama/music/music_composition_2.md

   - Movement by steps is the most melodic form of movement.
   - It's natural to the human voice and the movement we find present in the scale.

+**Secondary chord** are the other chords (than I, IV, V) that can be built from the pitches of the scale.
+Each primary chord has a secondary chord counterpart that **shares two pitches in common**.
+The secondary chords are interchangeable with their primary counterparts.
+When a secondary chord is substituted for a primary chord, it can take on that primary chord function.
+- Minor chords
+  - VI: Tonic substitution
+    - I
+    - (IV.
+VI chord can have pre-dominant function too)
+  - II: Pre-dominant substitution
+    - IV
+  - III: Dominant substitution
+    - V
+    - (I. III chord can have tonic function too)
+- Diminished major chord
+  - VII: Dominant substitution
+    - V

+Chords with two pitches in common can be easily substituted for one another and still retain the same function.

+"Departure, anticipation and return"

+`T - PD - D - T`

+Not every single piece of music ever written fits neatly into this pattern, but many do.
+It's a helpful guide and a useful starting point.

+`T` = Tonic. `PD` = Pre-dominant. `D` = Dominant.

+`Ts` = Tonic substitute. `PDs` = Pre-dominant substitute. `Ds` = Dominant substitute.

+Choose a chord from each circle in clockwise

+Elements that make some chord changes more appealing than others
+- Voice leading
+- Amount of similarity between two chords
+  - Triads can have **two** pitches in common
+    - **Subtle** chord change
+  - Triads can have **one** pitches in common
+    - **Strong** chord change
+  - Triads can have **zero** pitches in common
+    - **Stark** chord change

+The 3 S's in chord progression
+- Subtle
+- Strong
+- Stark